Stuyk/openrp-altv/README.md

 ![](https://i.imgur.com/6pA8PWB.png)

+**Creating on Linux with Terminal**

+-   Follow these instructions up to Step 3: [Installing Postgres on Ubuntu](https://tecadmin.net/install-postgresql-server-on-ubuntu/)

+-   Type: `su - postgres`

+-   Type: `psql`

+-   Type: `CREATE DATABASE altv;`

+-   If all is well you will see `CREATE DATABASE` or something similar replied.

+-   Type: `CREATE USER stuyk WITH ENCRYPTED PASSWORD 'abc123';`

+-   If all is well you will see `CREATE ROLE` replied.

+-   We now have a user called `stuyk` with a password of `abc123`.
+We need to assign to db.

+-   Type: `GRANT ALL PRIVILEGES ON DATABASE altv TO stuyk;`

+-   If all is well you wil see `GRANT` replied.

+-   Type: `\q` to exit.

+-   Type: `sudo -u root`

+-   This will bring you back to your root account.

+-   Now follow the rest of the steps below.

+---

 -   Download the latest version of this resource.

 -   Open a command prompt and run `npm install` in the base orp folder where `package.json` is.
 If an installation dialogue does not prompt you about your database information or terms and conditions, run `npm run install`.